an0rak-dev/GCPMamie/Readme.md

 * [ ] (Front) Create the cart popup when hovering the icon which will displays the cart's content, the quantity, the qty modifier, and the cart total price.
 * [ ] (Front) Create the Checkout Page
+* [ ] (GCP) Create the dump bucket directly from db-import.py and upload the dump in it.